necro-nemesis/Lokinet-RPM-package/README.md

 - a copy of oxen-mq (gz tarball) - required to build oxen-mq
 - a copy of loki-network-control (gz tarball) - required to build loki-network-control-panel

 ### Acquiring, archiving and naming tarballs for RPM Package manager.
-All tarballs must be in SOURCE
+All source files must be in SOURCE dir.

 ### Lokinet